Erbzine.com Homepage

 Burroughs never went to Africa for background research.
 All that he knew about the Dark Continent was learned from books, most of them from the Chicago Public Library.
 Here too he did the reading of English history necessary to his second story “The Outlaw of Torn.”
 The novel, about Simon de Montfort and the barons’ wars of the 13th century, was finished before the author started on the first Tarzan story.
 Five publishers rejected it.
 Finally Street and Smith bought it for New-Story Magazine.
 It appeared in January 1914 with the cover done by N. C. Wyeth, father of Andrew Wyeth.
 However, “Outlaw” was not the howling success Tarzan was, and no movie, sweatshirt, or gum wrapper ever picked up the title.
 Burroughs’ favorite story was not about Tarzan, John Carter, or de Montfort; he favored Billy Byrne, the hero of The Mucker, a product of the streets and alleys of Chicago’s great West Side.
 “From Halsted Street to Robey and from Grand Avenue to Lake Street there was scarce a bartender whom Billy knew not by his first name…” Billy Byrne, a mugger, basher, all round bad fellow, wins salvation and riches through the love of a good woman and in the interval spends time in Mexico with the 13th Cavalry, a literary response to Burroughs’ lifelong ambition to be a military man.

 The Mucker was written in 1913, a year divided between Chicago and California.
 In that year, according to a chart of word output that Burroughs kept carefully, he wrote 413,000 words, the equivalent of four 300 page books.
 He kept writing in California while dickering over movie possibilities of Tarzan, but nothing came of those discussions.
-ON their return from California the Burroughs moved to Oak Park, 6415 Augusta Street, now 415 Augusta according to the Oak Park division of maps and plats.
+On their return from California the Burroughs moved to Oak Park, 6415 Augusta Street, now 415 Augusta according to the Oak Park division of maps and plats.
 Other addresses listed in Oak Park telephone directories show them at 700 Linden Avenue in 1917, and in 1918 with an office at 1020 North Boulevard and a residence at 325 North Oak Park Avenue.
 In Oak Park Burroughs wrote some perfectly awful poetry which appeared in the Chicago Tribune, again over the name of Normal Bean, the pen name he had tried without success to use with his first Mars story in 1912.
 The Tribune got the name right, but Burroughs never again sought refuge behind a pen name in signing a book or magazine story.

 Story after story poured from “his dreadful fluent pen,” as Kingsley Amis once termed Burroughs’ amazing productivity.
 While living in the Chicago suburb Burroughs completed forty novels.
 His removal from Chicago to California where he was to live for the rest of his life, was the occasion for a farewell banquet given him by the White Paper Club, an organization of writers, publishers, editors, and other forms of the genus bookman.
 It is obvious from the sentiments expressed at this banquet that Edgar Rice Burroughs was honored among men in the trade as a friend and good fellow as well as the most productive and highly successful of any Chicago author.
 Newspaper accounts of the banquet quote humorous and affectionate remarks of the speakers.
 Emerson Hough, author of several well-known books, including The Covered Wagon; Frank Reilly, publisher; Hiram Moe Green, editor of Women’s World; Vincent Starrett, author and poet, were among those who bade Burroughs fond farewells.